-D) b) local area objectives, if any.
-Acce Acceptable Solutions rmance Criteria A1 a) Use must: If for permitted or no permit required P1.1 Uses must not be for general retail and hire, and uses; or.
-P1.2 Business and professional services must be for a veterinary centre or similar b) not exceed a combined gross floor area of 250m 2 over the site.
-P1.3 animal care services and breeding; and The size and appearance of the use must 1 1.5 not dominate the residential character of the area; and P1.4 The use must be consistent with the local area objectives for visual character, if any.
+Acce Acceptable Solutions Performance Criteria A1 a) Use must: If for permitted or no permit required P1.1 Uses must not be for general retail and hire, and b) uses; or.
+P1.2 Business and professional services must be for a veterinary centre or similar animal care services and breeding; and P1.3 The size and appearance of the use must not dominate the residential character of the area; and P1.4 The use must be consistent with the local area objectives for visual character, if any.
 A2 Commercial vehicles for discretionary uses must be parked within the boundary of the property.
 P2 Commercial vehicles, including delivery vehicles, must not create a traffic hazard or compromise the function of the road.
-A3 Goods or material storage for discretionary uses must not be stored outside in locations visible from adjacent properties, the road or public land.
-P3 Storage of materials or equipment must be consistent with the local area objectives for visual character.
-A4 Waste material storage for discretionary uses must: P4 No performance criteria. a) not be visible from the road to which the lot has frontage ; and b) use self-contained receptacles designed to ensure waste does not escape to the environment.
+A3 Goods or material storage for discretionary uses must not be stored outside in locations visible from adjacent properties, the road or public land. Р3 Storage of materials or equipment must be consistent with the local area objectives for visual character.
+A4 Waste material storage for discretionaryuses must: P4 Waste materials must be stored in a manner that is consistent with the local a) not be visible from the road to which the lot has frontage; and area objectives for visual character. b) use self-contained receptacles designed to ensure waste does not escape to the environment.